 Margaret Mead’s Early Life

-Mead, who turned the study of primitive cultures into a vehicle for criticizing her own, was born in Philadelphia.
+Mead, who turned the study of primitive cultures into a vehicle for criticizing her own, was born in Philadelphia on December 16, 1901.
 Both her father, Edward Mead, an economist at the Wharton School, and her mother, Emily Mead, a sociologist of immigrant family life and a feminist, were devoted to intellectual achievement and democratic ideals.